Azure/azure-saas/docs/azure-saas-docs/content/en/components/Identity/identity-framework-setup-manual.md

 toc_hide: true
 ---

-On this page, you will find instructions for how to manually setup the Identity Framework through a combination of the Azure dashboard as well as relevant PowerShell commands
+On this page, you will find instructions for how to manually setup the Identity Framework through a combination of the Azure Portal as well as relevant PowerShell commands

 # Setup Identity Framework - Manual (Advanced)